0xAX/asm/content/asm_3.md

 	mul rcx
 	;; Add the next digit to our result number. add rax, rbx
-	;; Move to the next character in the command line argument string. inc rsi
+	;; Move to the next character in the command-line argument string. inc rsi
 	;; Repeat until we reach the end of the string. jmp __repeat